pjwoodard/robotics_and_autonomous_systems/algorithms_for_data_science/prog_assignment_1/readme.txt

 Notes:
   All unused files from the original file set posted were removed, this only contains the source that was used

+To Play:
+  - You can play by either running the goal/utility based tests or using experiment.py to play as a human player